fbpx

 Florence to Livorno Day Trips

 If you’re desperate to visit a beach, the village of Calambrone is only a short bus journey north of Livorno.
-It’s such a hidden gem, you’ll find only Italian speakers here.
+It’s such a hidden gem; you’ll find only Italian speakers here.

-Boccale castle the sea near Livorno in Tuscany region in Italy
+Day Trips from Florence by Train: Boccale castle the sea near Livorno in Tuscany region in Italy

 Livorno is a pretty seaside destination.